anupamahalder/JavaScript-Learning/README.md

 #### Event Loop:
 Event loop understands which callback functions should be executed and sends that callback function to the Call Stack.

+## What is V8 Engine?
+V8 is Google's open source high-performance JavaScript and Web Assembly engine, written in C++.
+V8 is a C++ program, which receives JavaScript code, compiles, and executes it.
+### What does V8 do?
+1. Compile and executes JavaScript code
+2. Handling Call Stack
+3. Handling Heap memory to Allocate Memory for variables
+4. Collect Garbage- Release Memory which is No longer necessary
+5. Provide Data Types, Operations, Objects and Functions
+### What does V8 donot do?
+1. Document Object Model - Don't know anything about it.
+2. Multiple V8 Engine never share variables or context.